dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

        where :math:`h_i` are biases and :math:`J_{i,j}` couplings between spins.

-Here we use another binary quadratic model (:term:`BQM`), the computer-science equivalent of the Ising model, the :term:`QUBO`: given :math:`M` variables :math:`x_1,...,x_N`, where each variable :math:`x_i` can have binary values :math:`0` or :math:`1`, the system tries to find assignments of values that minimize
+This example uses another binary quadratic model (:term:`BQM`), the computer-science equivalent of the Ising model, the :term:`QUBO`: given :math:`M` variables :math:`x_1,...,x_N`, where each variable :math:`x_i` can have binary values :math:`0` or :math:`1`, the system tries to find assignments of values that minimize